amaxgtr/nexuspay/README.md

 # feat(payment): Kafka producer for PaymentCreated and PaymentCompleted events [2026-03-28]

 # fix(payment): idempotency key not persisted on async flows [2026-03-28]

+# feat(payment): initial PaymentController with charge and capture endpoints [2026-03-28]